 In this tutorial, we will show you how to install MariaDB on your Debian 9.
-For those of you who didn’t know, MariaDB is a an open-source and cross-platform database engine and server, designed as a drop-in replacement for the well known and powerful MySQL database engine used on numerous web servers around the world.
-The application is geared toward database professionals that are in search of a scalable, robust, reliable and stable SQL server, a replacement for the MySQL database server.
+For those of you who didn’t know, MariaDB is an open-source and cross-platform database engine and server, designed as a drop-in replacement for the well-known and powerful MySQL database engine used on numerous web servers around the world.
+The application is geared toward database professionals that are in search of a scalable, robust, reliable, and stable SQL server, a replacement for the MySQL database server.

 Install MariaDB on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt-get update apt-get upgrade

 First, Add MariaDB Repositories, use the below commands to add MariaDB Repositories on Debian systems:

 apt-get install software-properties-common dirmngr apt-key adv --recv-keys --keyserver keyserver.ubuntu.com 0xF1656F24C74CD1D8 add-apt-repository 'deb [arch=amd64,i386,ppc64el] http://sumberterbuka.beritagar.id/mariadb/repo/10.2/debian stretch main'

 Once the key is imported and the repository added you can install MariaDB using the following command: